5/8/2024

 Erik Hultgård

-Hi there.
+Yes, hi there.
 Thanks for taking my questions.
-I have a few if I may.
+I have a few, if I may.
 First on Buvidal, the pace of quarterly patient growth slowed to 2K from being stable at 3K the past two years.
-I think you mentioned UK funding delay, but I assume it can't explain the full delta.
-So please provide some colour here and more specifically if you're starting to see a saturation in some of the early launch markets.
-And then I have two on the
+And I think you mentioned UK funding delay, but I assume it can't explain the full delta.
+So can you please provide some color here and more specifically if you're starting to see a saturation in some of the early launch markets.
+And then I have two on the monthly SEMA project.

 speaker